das-jishu/simplifying/README.md

 flatten | array: Array | Flattens all nested arrays inside swapByPosition | array: Array,<br />pos1: number,<br />pos2: number | Swaps values in pos1 and pos2 in the array
 swapByValues | array: Array,<br /> value1: any,<br /> value2: any | Swaps value1 and value2 in the array
+perform | array: Array,<br /> operation: string | Performs the said operation on the array.<br />Allowed Operations:<br />sum, average, min, max, average arrayToObject | array: Array | Converts an array to object arrayOfObjectsToObject | array: Array,<br /> keyField: string | Converts an array of objects to an object where key is keyField sortByKeyField | array: Array,<br /> keyField: string,<br /> order?: string | Sorts an array of objects based on keyField.
+Default sorting order is ascending.
+Pass 'desc' to order for reverse. getFields | array: Array,<br /> fields: Array | Returns an array of objects containing only the required fields